ylvao/mrchem/doc/users/user_inp.rst

 nuclear magnetic moment operator instead of the external magnetic field.
 For small molecules this is not recommended since it requires a separate response calculation for each nucleus, but it might be beneficial for larger systems if you are interested only in a single shielding constant.
+Note that the components of the *perturbing* operator defines the *row* index in the output tensor, so ``nuclear_specific = true`` will result in a shielding tensor which is the transpose of the one obtained with ``nuclear_specific = false``.

 Plotter
 +++++++